sptrakesh/sptrakesh.github.io/Writerside/topics/nghttp2/nghttp2-framework.md

 </code-block>

 ### Header Only
-The library can be used *header only* is so desired.
+The library can be used *header only* if so desired.
 Implement the `statusMessage` and `cors` functions are desired.
 The [s3-proxy](s3-proxy.md) server uses this model and does not link to the framework library.